rsrizvi/ml-housing-project/README.md

-A containerized REST API inference server deployment to predict house price from numeric inputs.
+A containerized model inference server deployment to predict house price from numeric inputs.

 The local development env is presumed to use conda.
 You can install a minimal version of conda with miniconda [here](https://www.anaconda.com/docs/getting-started/miniconda/install).
 You can activate the `housing` env with conda by running
 ```sh